 Even though workers’ comp seems straight forward, and work injuries seem more complex, hiring a lawyer is your best option because they’ll understand what you need to prove and what you deserve in compensation.
 Both scenarios can be confusing, so if you have any questions about which type of claim to file, an attorney from Belsky, Weinberg & Horowitz, LLC can answer any question you have.

 The Benefits of Hiring an Experienced Lawyer

 Knowing when to hire a workers’ comp lawyer is crucial, as waiting too long could jeopardize your benefits.
+There are also unexpected situations that could arise with your compensation claim.
+When these cases get complex, having a lawyer to explain what’s happening and answer your questions can help you get the benefits you deserve.
 Consider getting in touch with us if you find yourself in any of the following circumstances:

 - You are planning on filing a workplace accident claim after sustaining an injury at work.

 - Your employer or insurance company denies your claim.